itscodenation/curriculum-15-16/units/3-CSS1/sessions/5-project-who/README.md

-# About..who?
-Page
+# Project: About Who?

 ![image](http://i.imgur.com/UfBwSzcl.jpg)

-##Scope
+##Overview

-This project involves creating an about me page with html and basic stylings.
-This project asks the student to create a webpage.
+This project involves creating an 'About Me' page with HTML and basic stylings.
+This project requires student to create a webpage.
 The focus here is not to have functioning links or even a functioning page.
 The focus here is to have a page that resembles something you see on a website.
 Students will be able to complete this using the skills the have already learned in class.

 ##Before Class